juandaabril/bank-ddd-kata/python_django/README.md

 # python_django [bank-ddd-kata]
-This project was made as a learning process of DDD and TDD and python with django.
+This project was made as a learning process of DDD, TDD and Python with Django.

 ## Folder Structure
 ```